Results Registry

 Narrative Summary

 The Standard Model measures the CKM mixing angles precisely but offers no explanation for their specific values.
 They are inputs, not outputs.
 If the COSMIC Framework is correct that the substrate optimizes information processing, the gate parameters of the flavor transformation should be set by that optimization.
-This is a prediction about the Standard Model's free parameters — arguably the most ambitious test in the substrate dynamics program.
+This is a prediction about the Standard Model's free parameters and is arguably the most ambitious test in the substrate dynamics program.

 COSMIC-SD-003 • Substrate Dynamics • QCD Entanglement